Tropic Shale: Paleoecology

-During the late Cretaceous the Western Interior Seaway was occupied by a sea that is regressing by the Turonian.
-There was a brief transgression as the estuary like Dakota Formation was replaced by deeper marine shelf deposits.
+During the late Cretaceous, the Western Interior Seaway was occupied by a sea that was regressing by the Turonian.
+There was a brief transgression, as the estuary like Dakota Formation was replaced by deeper marine shelf deposits.
 This transgression/regression (named the Greenhorn) cycle lasted about four million years and correlates to an oceanic anoxic event.
 Evidence of the change is characterized by massive deposits of calcium carbonate in the marine mudstones that can be seen in the upper third of the Tropic Shale when calcium carbonate is absent.

-During the late Cretaceous widespread conditions of oceanic anoxia occurred across the Cenomanian–Turonian (C-T) stage boundary between about 94.2 and 93.5 million years ago (Oceanic Anoxic Event II, OAE II).
+During the late Cretaceous, widespread conditions of oceanic anoxia occurred across the Cenomanian–Turonian (C-T) stage boundary between about 94.2 and 93.5 million years ago (Oceanic Anoxic Event II, OAE II).
 This Cenomanian–Turonian Boundary Event is reflected by one of the most extreme carbon cycle perturbations in Earth's history.
 Studies have been done on the marine reptiles to determine the impact of OAE II on the biodiversity of the group in the Western Interior Seaway.
-Results from that study seem to suggest that at least locally the OAE II had little to no effect on marine reptile diversity.
+Results from that study seem to suggest that, at least locally, the OAE II had little to no effect on marine reptile diversity.

 Cold hydrocarbon seep bioherms in the lower portion of the Tropic Shale during the Cenomanian give glimpses of different ecosystems to the marine shelf deposits.
 These bioherms tend to be around one meter tall and up to three meters wide with large concentrations of invertebrates surrounding the seeps.